nextcloud/documentation/developer_manual/exapp_development/tech_details/api/appconfig.rst

 *************

 On success, ExAppConfig object is returned.
-On error OCS Bad Request is returned.
+On error, OCS Bad Request is returned.

 .. code-block:: json